 “There are, however, ways an organization can reverse course,” Jezior explained.

 She says the first step is to use a competency based approach to hiring.
 This method helps weed out the low performers so they don’t become employees in the first place.
-Eagle Hill employs a competency-based hiring approach called TopGrading, which digs deep into a candidate’s career and educational history to really understand his or her motivations and key influencers.
-“We find this is the best way to hire an A team,” Jezior said.
+Eagle Hill employs a competency-based hiring approach, which digs deep into a candidate’s career to really understand his or her motivations and key influencers.

-Also, companies can implement a quality of hire survey three months after a new employee is on-boarded.
-The hiring manager or immediate supervisor completes a survey and rates the new hire on his/her job performance thus far.
+Also, companies can implement a quality of hire survey three months after a new employee is onboarded.
+The hiring manager or immediate supervisor completes a survey and rates the new hire on their job performance thus far.
 Companies can assess the results and make any needed adjustments to their hiring process.

 “Finally, it’s critically important to really understand just who your high performers are, then design ways to keep them – added incentives and opportunities, for example.
 Employee surveys can help, along with ‘stay interviews’ to solicit feedback from your top performers,” Jezior explained.